 Re-examining Priorities for CIOs & CTOs: How to Realize Value in IT – Before Asking for More Budget

 Technology budgets may not be rising as quickly as CIOs and CTOs would like.
-Any investment will require buy-in across the company, especially now when new economic pressures exist from 2020’s unpredictability.
-We will explore how to showcase the value that technology investments have for an entire business, and not just the IT department.
+Any investment will require buy-in across the organization, especially now when new economic pressures exist from 2020’s unpredictability.
+We will explore how to showcase the value that technology investments have for an entire organization, and not just the IT department.

 Re-examining Priorities for CIOs & CTOs: Choosing Technology That is Critical to Survival